 Her research focuses on how children develop gender and ethnic stereotypes, how children understand gender and ethnic discrimination, and how discrimination and stereotypes affect children and teens’ lives.
 As part of her research on discrimination, she also examines the perpetration and acceptance of sexual harassment and how children understand politics, public policies, and societal inequalities.

 In addition to peer-reviewed journal articles and book chapters, she has written several books, including one for an academic audience, Discrimination in Childhood and Adolescence, and one for parents, Parenting Beyond Pink and Blue, and co-edited the Wiley Handbook of Group Processes in Children and Adolescents.
-She has a forthcoming book, Unraveling Bias: How Prejudice Has Shaped Children for Generations and How to Break the Cycle.
+Her newest book is Unraveling Bias: How Prejudice Has Shaped Children for Generations and How to Break the Cycle.

 Dr. Brown is a highly sought after voice on child development, especially on issues about gender and race development, speaking with the New York Times, The Wall Street Journal, NBC and CBS News, Forbes, NPR, Washington Post and CNN.
 She regularly consults with media and toy companies.
 She conducts research and teaches classes in the Psychology Department at the University of Kentucky, speaks globally, and raises two awesome kids.